Do your sheets and towels come out of your drying machine looking like they aged 5 years as they dried?

 Prepare the hose and the brush

 If your hose is jam-packed with lint, clear the first few inches to allow some room for the brush to enter.
-Hook up the end of the brush rod to your drill (make sure the batteries are charged up and ready to go beforehand).
+Connect the end of the brush rod to your drill.

 (As an alternative, if your exhaust hose terminates in a safe location, you could also clean the hose in the reverse direction.
 Either way, you will still want to disconnect the hose from the drying machine.)